 - A cloth carrier or sling doesn’t take up much room in your carry-on and is useful to keep your hands free – especially if you’re flying solo – keep in mind you’ll have to take baby out for taxi, take-off, and landing.

-You’ll be busy and will have your hands full when flying with baby at this delightful stage, but still relish how (relatively) easy they are to distract and comfort.
+You’ll be busy and will have your hands full when flying with an infant at this delightful stage, but still relish how (relatively) easy they are to distract and comfort.
 And take lots of pictures when you can!